helin24/language-agnosticism-workshop/resources/vocabulary.md

 ```

 #### Loops
 Loops execute one piece of code multiple times, usually with a condition describing when the loop should stop.
+The most common types of loops are `for`, `while`, and `do-while`.
 ```
 sum_of_nums_under_10 = 0
 num = 1